 - Strengthening the disaster resilience of the academic biomedical research community - a report from the US National Academies of Sciences, Engineering and Medicine.

-- British laboratory animal specialists have written a checklist specifically for the COVID-19 pandemic.
+- British laboratory animal specialists have written a checklist specifically for the COVID-19 pandemic with advice on how to restart operations after a lockdown.
 The checklist illustrates very well how general routines at an animal facility can be drawn together to cover specific contingencies.

 - The US National Institutes of Health's Office of Laboratory Animal Welfare (OLAW) has a useful website about contingency planning, including a comprehensive overview of resources for disaster planning and response.
 OLAW has also published a list of Frequently Asked Questions, which include information on how institutions and IACUCs best can prepare for a pandemic.